RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-11-homebrew-fundamentals.markdown

 * Manually compile using gcc or another compiler.
 * Resolve dependencies manually.

 The process was long and error-prone.
-Homebrew handles all of these steps automatically.
-That way, developers can focus their attention on solving real problems.
+[Max Howell](https://twitter.com/mxcl) created Homebrew to handle all of these steps automatically.
+Now developers can focus more attention on solving problems that are directly related to their work.
 <!--more-->
 The Homebrew application and related scripts were